Payment received on 27th July 2017Steven B. in Chesterfield

 For many years Britain had a company car culture; the perk was much more prevalent than it ever was in our major European competitors such as France or Germany, or even in the US.
 Figures show that numbers are dropping, perhaps due to companies trying to cut costs during the recent economic downturn, but clearly, employees still have to make business journeys and in this case more are being asked to use their own car.

 In this situation most employers will pay your expenses but if they don’t, or if they pay too little, you can claim back the tax from HMRC.
 HMRC publish an approved mileage rate for business use of your personal car.
 This is a flat rate of 45p for each mile for the first 10,000 miles and 25p thereafter.
 Drivers of motorcycles get a standard rate of 24p and even cyclists get a rate of 20p.
-This may seem a lot but the payments are meant to cover more than just fuel; it is also intended that they cover a fair proportion of other expenses, such a wear and tear, while the car is being used for work.
+This may seem a lot but the payments are meant to cover more than just fuel; it is also intended that they cover a fair proportion of other expenses, such a wear and tear, while the car is being used for business travel.

 If you look at the amount you can claim through the mileage allowance compared with the cost of fuel, it might appear a fairly healthy amount.
 However, fuel is only one component of the allowance, which is designed to cover you for all relevant expenses.
 It takes into account the entire cost of driving the car, including insurance, tax, maintenance and depreciation.
 This means that it’s not quite as generous as it first appears.